scottbpugh/quartet-ui/docs/update.md

-If you are developing a plugin for QU4RTET UI and you wish to use the UI *Developer Tools* that allow for hot-loading new plugins, you must run the UI from the development branch since the developer plugins are only defined in the development banch.
+If you are developing a plugin for QU4RTET UI and you wish to use the UI *Developer Tools* that allow for hot-loading new plugins, you must run the UI from the development branch since the developer plugins are only defined in the development branch.

+## Plugin Distribution and Updates

+It is important to understand that any new plugins or new plugin versions **must** be maintained in the `quartet-ui-plugins` repository.
+If you initiate a pull request for a plugin and/or add a new plugin, you must also submit a corresponding pull request for the update to the appropriate `quartet-ui-plugins/plugins.json` file.